abinit/abipy_book/abipy_book/ddb.md

 ## Computing DOS with different q-meshes

-Phonon DOS and derived quantites (e.g. thermodynamic properties) are sensitive to the BZ sampling and dense meshes may be required to converge the final results.
+Phonon DOS and derived quantities (e.g. thermodynamic properties) are sensitive to the BZ sampling and dense meshes may be required to converge the final results.

 The method `anacompare_phdos` provides a simple interface to